Safo-Samson/Safo-Samson/README.md

-# Hi there 👋, I'm Safo Samson
+## Howdy👋, Safo Samson here!
 * I am a software engineer in the United Kingdom.
-* I have worked for these companies:
+* I have worked for these companies as a developer:
-  Coveo
+  * Coveo
-  Publicis Sapient
+  * Publicis Sapient
-  CMC Market
+  * CMC Market
 * Feel Free to checkout my <a href="https://safosamson.me/about" target="_blank"> portfolio website </a> to know more about me!
+---

   <a href="https://github.com/Safo-Samson?tab=repositories&sort=stargazers">
     <img alt="total stars" title="Total stars on GitHub" src="https://custom-icon-badges.demolab.com/github/stars/Safo-Samson?color=55960c&style=for-the-badge&labelColor=488207&logo=star"/></a>